How much energy do solar panels produce?

 This is more than enough for the average household, which typically uses 3,400kWh of electricity per year, according to government data.

-As you can see in the chart above, the main factor behind how much energy your panels generate is the size of the system, which makes sense – the bigger and better your system, the more electricity it'll produce.
+As you can see, the main factor behind how much energy your panels generate is the size of the system, which makes sense – the bigger and better your system, the more electricity it'll produce.

 But even with identically sized systems, you can see massively different output levels.
 Check out a few examples here: